Cheddar Gorge: In popular culture

 In 1916, a location scene for the movie Just a Girl was filmed at Cheddar Gorge.
 The heroine, played by Daisy Burrell, had to fire a revolver while riding a pony, which bolted.
 Burrell clung on grimly, and filming had to be abandoned for the rest of the morning.
 Parts of the 2025 horror film 28 Years Later were filmed at Cheddar Gorge.

 A climb of the gorge, in 1965, by Chris Bonington, Tony Greenbank, and Mike Thompson was aired as part of the World of Sport programme.

 Gough's Cave and Cox's Cave were cited by author J. R. R. Tolkien as the inspiration for the Glittering Caves of Helm's Deep in The Lord of the Rings: The Two Towers.
 Tolkien and his wife, Edith Tolkien, took their honeymoon in Clevedon, 10 miles northwest of the gorge.

 The British artist, drag performer, academic, and RuPaul's Drag Race UK series 4´s runner-up Michael John Atkins, was inspired by the landmark's name (which they have visited several times during their childhood) to call their drag persona Cheddar Gorgeous.

 A level of the 2006 video game Resistance: Fall of Man is set in Cheddar Gorge.

+English band The Troggs were photographed for the cover of their first album From Nowhere at Cheddar Caves.